 Anybody can become a modern homesteader (including you!)

 Despite being a born and raised city girl whose idea of cooking from scratch used to be boiling some noodles and opening a store-bought can of spaghetti sauce, over the past few years I’ve learned all sorts of invaluable homesteading skills that have helped us progress on our journey toward a more sustainable, more self-sufficient lifestyle.
 This blog is my way of sharing my passion for modern homesteading with the world, earning an income from home as I dedicate myself to turning our house into an ever-more productive and self-sustaining homestead, and helping others learn the skills they need to start living a more self-sufficient lifestyle too.

 I believe that anybody anywhere can do something today to make them just a little more selfsufficient and a little less reliant on the systems that keep us sick, poor and feeling perpetually trapped.
 I’m here show you how 🙂

 Ready to get take the next step on your homesteading journey?

-Subscribe for FREE to receive our brand new monthly online magazine full of seasonally themed tips, tools, recipes and inspiration to help and encourage you on your homesteading journey, plus get weekly homesteading tips and tutorials sent straight to your inbox!
+Subscribe to Modern Homesteading Magazine and get seasonally themed tips, tools, recipes and inspiration to help and encourage you on your homesteading journey, plus get weekly homesteading tips and tutorials sent straight to your inbox!